 eID-Me will be available on iOS and Android.
 The specific versions will be announced at a later date.

-eID-Me will be ready for pilot deployments in fall 2018.
+eID-Me will be ready for pilot deployments in 2019.
 Public release will be announced at a later date if the solution is adopted by the Ontario Government.